codem/silverstripe-damn-fine-uploader/readme.md

-# File upload module for SilverStripe 4
+# A damn fine file upload module for Silverstripe

-An upload field that can be used to upload files to a Silverstripe 4 website.
+An upload field that can be used to upload files to a Silverstripe website.

 Uses [Uppy](https://uppy.io/) to handle & submit client uploads.

-> This module is not intended for use in the Silverstripe admin area or CMS, use UploadField for that.
+> This module is not intended for use in the Silverstripe administration area or CMS, use the standard UploadField for that.

 ## Browser support

 The Uppy website provides [a list of supported browsers](https://uppy.io/docs/#Browser-Support)

+I do not support Internet Explorer, any bugs raised related to IE will be closed.

 ## Installing

 ```
 composer require codem/silverstripe-damn-fine-uploader
 ```

-You will have to add  a ```repositories``` entry to your composer.json until the module makes its way into Packagist.

 ## Configuration